Table of Contents Show

 The six train runs along Lafayette Street, the neighborhood’s western edge, with stops at both Bleeker and Spring Streets.
 The B/D/F/M trains are available at Lafayette and Houston, while the J/Z train stops just to the south at the Bowery station.
 A short walk away is access to the N/Q/R/W trains that service upper Manhattan and Queens.

 With the plethora of subway stations in the surrounding areas, it is an easy journey from Nolita to almost anywhere in Manhattan, Queens, and Brooklyn.

 Nolita is a fast-growing neighborhood for the city’s young professionals and, more recently, families.
 While it is known for its traditional tenement buildings, there are now many new luxury condo developments in the area.

-Because the neighborhood is tiny and demand for housing is high, prices have skyrocketed in recent years.
+Because the neighborhood is tiny and the demand for housing is high, prices have skyrocketed in recent years.
 The median sale price for homes in the neighborhood on average over the past several years falls around $3 million, while the average sales price per square foot is about $2,000.
 The median rental cost in Nolita is about $6,500 per month.